pinot-contrib/pinot-docs/basics/data-import/complex-type.md

  - For cases that you want to use Pinot's [multi-column functions](https://docs.pinot.apache.org/users/user-guide-query/supported-aggregations#multi-value-column-functions) such as `DISTINCTCOUNTMV`

-Alternatively, you can use the complex-type handling in ingestion configurations to flatten and unnest the complex structure and convert them into primitive types.
+Alternatively, from Pinot 0.8, you can use the complex-type handling in ingestion configurations to flatten and unnest the complex structure and convert them into primitive types.
 Then you can reduce the complex-type data into a flattened Pinot table, and query it via SQL.
 With the inbuilt processing rules, you do not need to write ETL jobs in another compute framework such as Flink or Spark.

 To process this complex-type, you can add the configuration `complexTypeConfig` to the `ingestionConfig`.
 For example: